snico432/injection-tracker/report/report.md

-# Injection Tracker: Dataset and Training Report
+# Injection Tracker: Final Report

 ## Introduction

-This project explores whether a modern YOLO-based segmentation model can reliably detect and segment the navel under realistic conditions as a step toward an insulin injection location tracking system.
-The core question is not only whether the model can achieve high accuracy on controlled data, but whether it can remain robust under variations in lighting, posture, camera distance, and background.
+This project investigates the use of a YOLO-based computer vision model for navel segmentation, as a step toward developing an automated insulin injection site tracking system.

-Over the term, I iteratively expanded and refined the dataset, trained a sequence of models, and evaluated their performance and runtime characteristics with an eye toward eventual deployment on a resource-constrained edge device.
-The report focuses on how specific design choices — data format, dataset structure, image resolution (`imgsz`), and training hyperparameters — affect both segmentation quality and practical feasibility.
+Over the term, I iteratively expanded and refined the dataset, trained a sequence of models, and evaluated their performance and runtime characteristics with consideration for deployment on a resource-constrained edge device.
+The report focuses on how specific design choices — including data format, image resolution (`imgsz`), and training hyperparameters — affect both segmentation quality and practical feasibility.

 ## Methods

 - **Model and hardware**
-  - All experiments used a pretrained Ultralytics YOLO segmentation model (YOLOv11) that was fine-tuned in Python.
+  - All experiments used a pretrained Ultralytics YOLOv11 segmentation model, fine-tuned on a custom dataset in Python.
-  - Training was performed primarily on Google Colab with access to an NVIDIA A100 GPU (40 GB), which automatically determined feasible batch sizes for each `imgsz` configuration.
+  - Training was conducted on Google Colab, using both NVIDIA T4 and A100 GPUs.
-  - Inference latency was measured on a MacBook Air with an M1 chip.
+  - Inference latency was measured on a MacBook Air (M1) to assess performance on an edge-class device.

 - **Data collection and labeling**
-  - Short videos were recorded under a range of lighting and posture conditions (daylight, indoor lighting, bathroom lighting, outdoor daylight, low-light flashlight), then converted to frames using custom preprocessing scripts.
+  - Short videos orbitin the abomen were recorded using a GoPro Hero 11 Black camera under a variety of lighting and posture conditions (daylight, indoor lighting, bathroom lighting, outdoor daylight, and low-light with a flashlight).
+Frames were extracted using custom preprocessing scripts.
-  - Images were labeled in CVAT to obtain segmentation masks for the navel, with additional negative images (no navel present) to reduce false positives.
+  - The widest field of view (FOV) was used to maximize the likelihood of capturing the navel within the frame, even when the camera was positioned close to the abdomen.
-  - For the larger dataset, stratified sampling was used to create training/validation splits that preserved the relative proportions of different capture conditions.
+  - Images were annotated in CVAT to produce segmentation masks for the navel region.

 - **Evaluation protocol and metrics**
-  - Models were evaluated on a held-out validation set for each training run; no separate test set was used in this term’s work.
+  - Each model was evaluated on a held-out validation set corresponding to its training run.
-  - The evaluation metrics are the default metrics used by YOLO:
+  - Evaluation followed the default YOLO metrics:
-    - **Precision (P)**: fraction of predicted detections that are correct.
+    - **Precision (P)**: proportion of predicted detections that are correct.
-    - **Recall (R)**: fraction of ground-truth objects that are correctly detected.
+    - **Recall (R)**: proportion of ground-truth objects correctly detected.
-    - **mAP@50**: mean Average Precision at an IoU threshold of 0.5, capturing overall detection/segmentation quality at a moderate overlap requirement.
+    - **mAP@50**: mean Average Precision at an IoU threshold of 0.5, reflecting detection/segmentation quality under a moderate overlap criterion.
-    - **mAP@50–95**: mean Average Precision averaged over IoU thresholds from 0.5 to 0.95, which is a stricter and more holistic measure of localization and mask quality.
+    - **mAP@50–95**: mean Average Precision averaged over IoU thresholds from 0.5 to 0.95, providing a stricter and more comprehensive measure of localization and mask quality.

 ## Dataset and Training Summary

-### First Model: Proof-of-Concept
+### First Model: Proof of Concept

-The first training run served as a proof-of-concept to validate whether a YOLO segmentation model could reliably segment the navel.
-I collected three short video clips under varying lighting and posture conditions (daylight, indoor lighting, sitting, and standing).
-Frames were extracted at 3 fps, yielding **264 images** in total.
-Two-thirds of the frames were used for training, and the remaining **99 images (36.7%)** were held out for validation.
+The first training run served as a proof of concept to evaluate whether a YOLO segmentation model could reliably identify and segment the navel.
+Three short video clips were collected under varied lighting and posture conditions (daylight, indoor lighting, sitting, and standing).
+Frames were extracted at 3 fps, yielding 264 images in total.
+Two-thirds of the frames were used for training, while the remaining 99 images (36.7%) were held out for validation.

-Although this split was not ideal, the goal was to quickly assess model feasibility.
-The model was trained for **120 epochs** using YOLO’s default parameters.
-Despite the small dataset, early results demonstrated promising segmentation performance.
+Although this split was not ideal, the goal at this stage was simply to assess model feasibility.
+The model was trained for 120 epochs using YOLO’s default hyperparameters.
+Despite the small dataset, early results demonstrated promising segmentation capability.

 #### Results

-Unfortunately, when training the first model, I was unaware of the lack of persistent storage in Colab, so I do not have the graphs generated during training.
-However, I did capture the final performance metrics for the first model on the validation set:
+Due to an issue with persistent storage in Colab, the original training graphs were not saved.
+However, the final performance metrics on the validation set were recorded as follows:

 | Metric | Box | Mask |
 |:--|--:|--:|